pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/team-access-tokens.md

 ---
-title_tag: "Pulumi Service: Team Access Tokens"
+title_tag: "Pulumi Cloud: Team Access Tokens"
 title: "Team Access Tokens"
 meta_desc: Team Access Tokens enable access to be scoped to the stack access of a Pulumi Team, rather than to the entire organization’s stacks.
 Learn more here.
 menu:
   intro:
-    parent: pulumi-service
+    parent: pulumi-cloud
     weight: 6
 ---
 {{% notes "info" %}}
 Team Access Tokens are only available to organizations using Pulumi Enterprise or Pulumi Business Critical.
 To learn more about our editions, visit our [pricing page](/pricing/).
 {{% /notes %}}
-Team Access Tokens, like [Organization Access Tokens](/docs/intro/pulumi-service/organization-access-tokens/), provide Enterprise and Business Critical customers the opportunity to manage resources and stack operations for their organization independent of a single-user account.
-However, Team Access Tokens enable this access to be scoped to the stack access of a [Pulumi Team](/docs/intro/pulumi-service/teams/), rather than to the entire organization's stacks.
+Team Access Tokens, like [Organization Access Tokens](/docs/intro/pulumi-cloud/organization-access-tokens/), provide Enterprise and Business Critical customers the opportunity to manage resources and stack operations for their organization independent of a single-user account.
+However, Team Access Tokens enable this access to be scoped to the stack access of a [Pulumi Team](/docs/intro/pulumi-cloud/teams/), rather than to the entire organization's stacks.

 Collectively Organization Access Tokens and Team Access Tokens are referred to as "machine tokens", which are not owned by a real user in your organization.
 This distinguishes them from Personal Access Tokens.